joneubank/generation/README.md

 ### Keyboard Shortcuts

-`r` will redraw the whole piece

 `p` will generate a new Pallete and redraw the image with the same seed

-`f` will toggle the full page canvas (not properly implemented)
+`f` will toggle the full page canvas

-`space` will generate a new seed (except for values provided in options) and draw this
+`space` will generate a new seed and (except for values specified in options) and draw this

+`s` will open the file save dialog to save the current image

+`r` will redraw the whole piece (not very useful)